 Skin and subcutaneous tissue disorders

-Possible aggravation of pre-existing systemic lupus erythematosus.
+Possibility of aggravation of pre-existing disseminated acute lupus erythematosus.

-Erythema multiforme, toxic epidermal necrosis, Steven Johnson syndrome.
+Very rare: erythema multiforme, toxic epidermal necrosis, Steven Johnson syndrome.

 Cases of photosensitivity have been reported (see Warnings and Precautions section ).